trailmusic/Field/README.md

 ### Architecture

 - **PaneManager (`Source/ui/PaneManager.h`)** controls tab selection, child visibility, and a lightweight UI‑thread timer used for visualization polling.
-- A “Keep Warm” option allows Spectrum to continue receiving data while inactive for instant visuals when switching in; otherwise Spectrum sleeps while not visible.
+- A "Keep Warm" option allows Spectrum to continue receiving data while inactive for instant visuals when switching in; otherwise Spectrum sleeps while not visible.
-- On tab switches, Spectrum’s analyzer is explicitly gated (`pauseAudio`/`resumeAudio`) to avoid lifetime races.
+- On tab switches, Spectrum's analyzer is explicitly gated (`pauseAudio`/`resumeAudio`) to avoid lifetime races.

 ### First‑Paint Behavior & Safety